-Everyone loves sleep, but not a lot of people know the benefits of their sleeping position.
+Everyone loves to sleep, but not a lot of people know the benefits of their sleeping position.
 We’ve put together a list of pros and cons of the three most popular sleeping positions, we’re sorry to report that if you’re a vampire and sleep upside down this post will be no good for you.

 We asked everyone in our office which position they sleep in, we found that the majority of us are back sleepers.

 Unfortunately, those who suffer from snoring and sleep apnea are more likely to be a back sleeper.
 Doctors can sometimes recommend that you sleep on your side, as back-sleeping is commonly linked to sleep apnea.
 Also when sleeping on your back, your tongue can be forced backwards resulting in that not-so-beautiful, deep and prolonged loud noise we all know as snoring.

 If you’re a pregnant side sleeper, it’s good to know that many doctors would recommend sleeping on the left side during pregnancy as it improves circulation to the heart, which is great for you and your baby.

 For those not expecting anytime soon, much like sleeping on your back sleeping on the left side can also ease heartburn and acid reflux, this means that you’re more likely to fall asleep faster.

 One of the cons that we found has to be that you can put some pressure on both your stomach and lungs.
 Also, you may find that you are woken up in the night with pins and needles!

 Vivian Eisenstadt, the physical therapist in Los Angeles, Calif., told Medical Daily in an email, “if you’re going to sleep on your side, pillow prop using the following: an ergonomic pillow thick enough so your head doesn’t tilt down, a small pillow under your waist so your stomach doesn’t curve down, and the 3rd pillow between your legs.”

 Sleeping on your front can reduce the chances of snoring and help with sleep apnea!